yellowssi/limiter/README.md

 If the key does not exist in the store we set a default value with an expiration period.

-You will find two stores:
+You will find three stores:

 - Redis: rely on [TTL](http://redis.io/commands/ttl) and incrementing the rate limit on each request.
+- Etcd: rely on [Lease](https://etcd.io/docs/v3.3/dev-guide/interacting_v3/#get-lease-information) and inserting a new key with UUID for counting.
 - In-Memory: rely on a fork of [go-cache](https://github.com/patrickmn/go-cache) with a goroutine to clear expired keys using a default interval.

 When the limit is reached, a `429` HTTP status code is sent.